-Real Madrid are now experiencing life without Ronaldo.
+Real Madrid is now experiencing life without Ronaldo.
 Los Blancos are without the X-factor he brought to the table.
-Barcelona are ageing and Messi showed last season that he cannot carry Barcelona through every match.
+Barcelona is aging and Messi showed last season that he cannot carry Barcelona through every match.
 This season will see the Spanish dominance of the Champions League end and it may be a long time before it reappears.

 Of course, Liverpool did eliminate Manchester City last year.
 But Guardiola and his players will have learned from their experience.
-Lightning won’t strike twice if Manchester City face off with Liverpool once more.
+Lightning won’t strike twice if Manchester City faces off with Liverpool once more.

 Manchester City will be the final team standing on June 1 at Atletico Madrid’s WANDA Metropolitano Stadium.
 Guardiola will mastermind the club’s first European cup win and years of waiting and spending will come to an end.